Views: 1

 The spiritual masters of Persian Sufism are experts at analyzing the stages the soul goes through in its search for the Beloved.
 This is often a loving relationship between the soul and the Beloved it seeks, just as we seek the origin or meaning of our life, just as we search on earth for the companion who might fulfill us.
 For the believer, this Beloved is also the Creator in whom the soul finds its eternal bliss.

-And yet, how many trials do we have to go through before this love is stronger, and victorious?
+And yet, how many trials do we have to go through before this love becomes stronger, and victorious?
 The poem gives many examples of famous people who were humiliated in their search for the Beloved, in their search for truth.
 They succumbed to their weaknesses, their fears, their shortcomings.
-Yet love, like friendship, can prove faithful in all circumstances, and survive the toughest trials.
+They were humiliated, yet love, like friendship, can prove faithful in all circumstances, and survive the toughest trials.
 It can overcome evil with forgiveness, fear with trust, weakness with the fidelity of one who does not abandon his friend when his strength fails him.
 The human being goes through stages, always in search of the mystery of his origin.
 These stages vary for each individual; not only will they have a different order for each person, but they will also be different in themselves.
 The person who has to give up wealth will have a different path from the one who has to overcome fear, but all are seeking the truth of the infinite love that keeps them alive.
 In the same way, human beings never cease to express this quest through so many different traditions, wisdoms, religions and cultures that will always reflect man’s highest aspirations.

 Farîd ud-Dîn ‘Attâr, in a great Persian poem, Mantiq ut-Tayr, the language of birds, also sings of the spiritual stages of souls in search of their origin.
-The bird has always been a symbol of the spirit or soul ascending towards celestial realities, communicating with God, a bridge between the divine and the human: see the hornbill in Africa, the hamsa bird in India, doves and peacocks in paleo-Christian sarcophagi and steles.
+The bird has always been a symbol of the spirit or soul ascending towards celestial realities, communicating with God, a bridge between the divine and the human: see the calao in Africa, the hamsa bird (Sean) in India, doves and peacocks in paleo-Christian sarcophagi and steles.
 In the Koran (Sura 27, 16), God is said to have taught the Prophet Sulayman the language of birds.
 And in Persia, the expression “to speak the language of birds” alludes to the mysterious expressions of Sufi mystics.

 This is the story told by ‘Attâr: a thousand birds set off in search of their sovereign, called Simorgh.
-They will go through many trials, but only thirty will reach their goal, having crossed seven valleys, stripped themselves of their earthly attachments, and ascended to Simorgh.
+They will go through many trials, but only thirty will reach their goal, having crossed seven valleys, stripped themselves of their earthly attachments, and ascended to the Simorgh.

 And these are the final stages of a gradual unveiling in which they will be the protagonists:

 They arrive in the Presence of the bird called Simorgh.
 This Persian word can be broken down into two elements: “Si” meaning thirty, and “morgh” meaning bird.
 This play on words captures all the mystery of the words we can attribute to the divinity at the origin of all life.
 How can we creatures give him a name?
-We can give a name to an object or an animal whose certain characteristics enable us to enclose it in a definition and call it when we need it.
+We can give a name to an object or an animal whose characteristics enable us to enclose it in a definition and call it when we need it.
 But God is not subject to our orders, and we cannot confine him to words or definitions.
-Let’s remember the biblical prohibition: “Thou shalt not take the name of God in vain”, and also the custom of not calling people we respect by their first names, but by titles of excellence.
+Let’s remember the biblical prohibition: “Thou shalt not pronounce the name of God in vain”, and also the custom of not calling people we respect by their first names, but by titles of excellence.
 So, for the thirty birds, God’s name is the one they can access through their intelligence, from our human reality.

 Here, then, are the major questions raised by this text:

-• He is not accessible to man, for He is beyond all that we can imagine of Him, and yet He calls us to Himself and wants to make Himself known, to reveal Himself.
+- He is not accessible to man, for He is beyond all that we can imagine of Him, and yet He calls us to Himself and wants to make Himself known, to reveal Himself.

-• God is therefore one, unique, ineffable and inaccessible.
-Yet the experience of many mystics of every religion also tells us that this reality, in its incommunicability, this distance, is also accompanied by the experience of his solicitude, his closeness, his Presence in the most intimate part of us.
+- God is therefore one, unique, ineffable and inaccessible.
+Yet the experience of many mystics of every religion also tells us that this reality, in its incommunicability, this distance is also accompanied by the experience of his solicitude, his closeness, his Presence in the most intimate part of us.
 How can we reconcile these two aspects, how can we affirm one and the other at the same time?

-• Is it conceivable that what appears contradictory to man can simultaneously subsist in God, and that this contradiction is merely the consequence of our limitations?
+- Is it conceivable that what appears contradictory to man can simultaneously subsist in God, and that this contradiction is merely the consequence of our limitations?
 We are indeed subject to time and space, and what first appears to us of God’s reality is followed by what is revealed to us afterwards; but in Him the first and the second subsist at the same time.

 Let’s now analyze what the text tells us, starting with verse 4257:

-1thstep: Feeling small before the Creator.
+1st stage: Feeling small before the Creator.
 The light of His Presence dispels our darkness and purifies us.

 جان آن مرغان ز تشویر و حیا شد حیای محض و جان شد توتیا